 Valentine French Toast from Happy Hooligans

 So easy!
 Just cut the bread with a heart cookie cutter before making.
-She also includes an easy French Toast recipe.
+She also includes an easy French Toast recipe for this fun Valentine’s Day breakfast.

 Heart Shaped Fruit Kebabs from Life in Wonderland